 When the phrases become longer, it is worth splitting then into 'sub-phrases' or 'text regions' that can be independently analyzed.
 This sample uses shared white-space characters to split the 'raw' output of the character by character comparison into 'text regions', so that the 'amount of change' filtering can be independently applied to each 'text' region, rather than the phrase as a whole.
 For example:

-- Comparing 'one green car' and 'two red cars' results in 'o
+Comparing 'one green car' and 'two red cars' results in 'two

 However, if you turn off the text region 'chunking' then the above phrase has five changes, which is higher than the two permitted, so the output would be filtered to: